GRESB/api-docs/source/includes/_assets.md

 The `year` in _annual_data_ is required along with `asset_size`,`property_type_code` and `asset_name`.
 If no record for that year is available, a new one will be created.
 Old records will be updated but won't have any effect on past surveys and rankings.
-<strong>You can update data for up to 5 years prior to the Survey year.</strong>
+<strong>You can update data for up to 5 years prior to the Assessment year.</strong>

 For certifications we require the _certification_id_ and the _size_ (the size of your asset that received the certification).
 If a certification is divided in multiple _levels_, we also require the level.